TripStank/NoStalactites/README.md

-# Example
+# No Stalactites
-An example greeter plugin
+A simple plugin that hides objects for RuneLite